-The Notes are bail-inable debt securities (as defined in the accompanying Prospectus) and subject to conversion in whole or in part - by means of a transaction or series of transactions and in one or more steps - into common shares of the Bank or any of its affiliates under subsection 39.2(2.3) of the Canada Deposit Insurance Corporation Act (the "CDIC Act") and to variation or extinguishment in consequence, and subject to the application of the laws of the Province of Ontario and the federal laws of Canada applicable therein in respect of the operation of the CDIC Act with respect to the Notes.
-See "Description of Senior Debt Securities - Special Provisions Related to Bail-inable Debt Securities" in the accompanying Prospectus and "Risk Factors - General Risks Relating to the Notes" in the accompanying Prospectus Supplement.
+The Notes are bail-inable notes (as defined in the accompanying Prospectus Supplement) and subject to conversion in whole or in part - by means of a transaction or series of transactions and in one or more steps - into common shares of the Bank or any of its affiliates under subsection 39.2(2.3) of the Canada Deposit Insurance Corporation Act (the "CDIC Act") and to variation or extinguishment in consequence, and subject to the application of the laws of the Province of Ontario and the federal laws of Canada applicable therein in respect of the operation of the CDIC Act with respect to the Notes.
+See "Description of Notes We May Offer - Special Provisions Related to Bail-inable Notes" and "Risk Factors - General Risks Relating to the Notes" in the accompanying Prospectus Supplement.

 Investing in the Notes involves risks.
-See the "Additional Risk Factors" beginning on page PS-5 of this pricing supplement and the "Risk Factors" beginning on page S-1 of the accompanying Prospectus Supplement and page 1 of the Prospectus.
+See the "Additional Risk Factors" beginning on page PRS-4 of this pricing supplement and the "Risk Factors" beginning on page S-1 of the accompanying Prospectus Supplement and page 1 of the Prospectus.